 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something.
 Please check out my disclosure policy for more details.

 I don’t like taking sides, so I stumble when people ask me about my favorite places to travel to.
 I always find it unfair to all the other places, but if I were honest, Marrakech would just be it.
 It was love at second sight, but now I think we are in it for the long run.
 Why you may ask and how to visit Marrakech and navigate in this crazy beautiful city.
 I will tell you about my favorite Marrakech activities and reasons to love the Red City of Morocco beyond what the guidebooks may tell you…

-And if you need some very practical advice on getting around and what to avoid during your Marrakech holidays, you can jump ahead to the tips here.
+And if you need some very practical advice on getting around and what to avoid during your visit to Marrakech, you can jump ahead to the tips here.
 If you are keen to check out the blue city of Chefchaouen, check out this awesome guide with all your essentials.

-40 Things to do & love during your Marrakech holidays
+40 Things to do & reasons for a Marrakech visit

 In no apparent order…